dynamsoft-docs/barcode-reader-docs/performance/flexibility-extensibility.md

 The following is an original colour image.
 We will use the above settings in the template to do the grayscale process.

 ![original image before colour conversion][1]
-<p>figure 1 – original colour image</p>
+<p>Figure 4 – original colour image</p>

 The followings show the grayscaled images respectively using the default mode, the red channel only, the blue channel only, and the green channel only.
 We can see that using the red channel only produces the best grayscaled image.
 So for this kind of scenario, it is recommended to use the Red channel only for grayscale process.

 ![default grayscale image][2]
-<p>figure 2 – default grayscale image</p>
+<p>Figure 5 – default grayscale image</p>

 ![gray image only by red channel][3]
-<p>figure 3 – grayscale image only by red channel</p>
+<p>Figure 6 – grayscale image only by red channel</p>

 ![gray image only by blue channel][4]
-<p>figure 4 – grayscale image only by blue channel</p>
+<p>Figure 7 – grayscale image only by blue channel</p>

 ![gray image only by green channel][5]
-<p>figure 5 – grayscale image only by green channel</p>
+<p>Figure 8 – grayscale image only by green channel</p>

-## Arguments of a mode to combine chains to reduce computation amount.
+## Flexible mode arguments of combining chains to reduce computation amount

 There may be dependencies between different modes in DBR.
 For example, the `BinarizationModes` depend on the processing results of `ImagePreprocessModes`.
 Assuming that there are both 3 elements defined in the `ImagePreprocessModes` and `BinarizationModes` parameters, the SDK will loop 9 cycles by default.

 However, when the `ImagePreprocessModesIndex` argument in `BinarizationModes` is specified as the corresponding `ImagePreprocessModes` index (assuming one-to-one), only 3 cycles are required, which greatly reduces the computational cost.

 On the other aspect, the localization and decoding phases are strictly separated in DBR generally.
 Sometimes, in order to speed up, we can directly use the intermediate results of the localization stage.
 For example, the mode `DM_BASED_ON_LOC_BIN` in `DeblurModes` will adopt the localization binary image directly in the decoding stage, which omits the binarization step.

-## Load/Unload custom mode dynamically
+## Extensible user-defined modes

 In addition to the built-in modes, DBR also supports user-defined modes to suit your special scenarios.
 First, you need to develop a dynamic link library(.dll file under windows/.so file under linux) whose interface conforms to the DBR specification.
 Second, you need to configure the custom mode in the parameter template file.
 The `LibraryFileName` argument of the custom mode should be specified as the path of the dynamic link library file, and if extra arguments are to be passed, the `LibraryParameters` parameter should be specified.
-Therefore, when the algorithm flow enters the stage of processing the custom mode, DBR will dynamically load the file and execute the corresponding logic.
+Therefore, when the algorithm flow enters the stage of processing the custom mode, DBR will dynamically load the library and execute the corresponding logic.

 [1]: ../parameters/scenario-settings/assets/image-scale-and-colour-conversion/colour-conversion-original-image.png